subquery/documentation/docs/run_publish/references.md

 **Boolean (default: `true`)** - If enabled the store cache will flush data asynchronously relative to indexing data

+### --store-flush-interval

+**Positive Integer (default: `5`)** - The interval, in seconds, at which data is flushed from the cache.
+This ensures that data is persisted regularly when there is either not much data or the project is up to date.

 ### --subscription

 **Boolean** - This will create a notification trigger on entity, this also is the prerequisite to enable subscription feature in query service.
 You should also enable [--subscription for the query service](#subscription-1).